Commit Briefs

 # bxwm

-learning to read C code, then designing, then roadmapping, then
+code, then designing, then roadmapping, then stumbling along writing

-stumbling along writing C code, a lot of trial and error.
+C code, then a lot of trial and error.
 And voilà.

 Here is yet another window manager.
-My window manager. __bxwm__.
+My window manager.
+A stacking

-A stacking window manager that is purposely opinionated regarding
+window manager that is purposely opinionated regarding window

-window placement and sizing, provides a straight forward work
+placement and sizing, that provides a straight forward work

 In addition to being the window manager I use every day, __bxwm__